Thomas Robert Malthus: Family

 On 13 March 1804, Thomas Malthus married Harriet Eckersall, the eldest daughter of his first cousins John and Catherine Eckersall, who lived near Bath.
 Harriet became well-known at Haileybury College for hosting gatherings of notable scientists; eleven years younger than Thomas, she survived him by thirty years, remarrying after his death.

 The couple had a son, Henry, and two daughters, Emily and Lucille.
-Henry, the eldest, became vicar of Effingham, Surrey in 1835 and of Donnington, Sussex in 1837; he married Sofia Otter (1807–1889), daughter of Bishop William Otter and died in August 1882, aged 76.
+Henry, the eldest, became vicar of Effingham, Surrey in 1835 and of Donnington, Sussex in 1837; he married Sofia Otter, daughter of Bishop William Otter and died in August 1882, aged 76.
 Emily, the middle child, died in 1885, outliving her parents and siblings.
-Lucille, the youngest, died unmarried and childless in 1825, months before her 18th birthday.
+Lucille, the youngest, died unmarried and childless in 1825, at age 17.

 An Essay on the Principle of Population

 Malthus argued in his Essay (1798) that population growth generally expanded in times and in regions of plenty until the size of the population relative to the primary resources caused distress:

 Malthus argued that two types of checks hold population within resource limits: positive checks, which raise the death rate; and preventive ones, which lower the birth rate.
 The positive checks include hunger, disease and war; the preventive checks: birth control, postponement of marriage and celibacy.

 The rapid increase in the global population of the past century exemplifies Malthus's predicted population patterns; it also appears to describe socio-demographic dynamics of complex pre-industrial societies.
 These findings are the basis for neo-Malthusian modern mathematical models of long-term historical dynamics.

 Malthus wrote that in a period of resource abundance, a population could double in 25 years.
 However, the margin of abundance could not be sustained as population grew, leading to checks on population growth: